 To calculate your capital gains and losses from each of your crypto sales, trades, or disposals, you simply apply the formula:

-Gross proceeds represents how much value received in exchange for disposing of your crypto-asset.
-Typically, this will be the fair market value of your assets at the time of disposal.
+Proceeds represents how much value you received in exchange for disposing of your crypto-asset.
+Typically, this will be the fair market value of your assets at the time of disposal minus the cost of relevant fees.

 Cost basis represents how much money you put into purchasing your property (i.e. how much it cost you).
 Cost basis includes purchase price plus all other costs associated with purchasing your cryptocurrency (fees, etc).